-- Attach this form to your typed (APA format) Statement of Professional Preparation and Goals - Consu Manu alt the relevant published objectives and competencies for your counseling program in the Counseling Program - Includ e the following components: • State your present interest and goals for graduate study, as well as your plans for utilizing your counselir degree. • After reviewing the program objectives and competencies for your counseling program, consider how the program objectives and competencies complement your career goals. • Describe and/or outline a concrete action plan for meeting the goals of your graduate study and other lea and professional experiences.
-For example, outline planned courses on a semester by semester basis. iewer Comme nts and Feedback: iewer sign-off (date)
+Date A. STATEMENT OF PROFESSIONAL PREPARATION AND GOALS - Attach this form to your typed (APA format) Statement of Professional Preparation and Goals - Consult the relevant published objectives and competencies for your counseling program in the Counseling Program Manual - Include the following components: State your present interest and goals for graduate study, as well as your plans for utilizing your counseling degree.
+After reviewing the program objectives and competencies for your counseling program, consider how the program objectives and competencies complement your career goals.
+Describe and/or outline a concrete action plan for meeting the goals of your graduate study and other learnin and professional experiences.
+For example, outline planned courses on a semester by semester basis.
+Reviewe r Comments and Feedback: Reviewe r sign-off (date) Counsel ing student (date)